-The Constitution must be approved by the Societies Executive and ratified by your Club/Society’s members – see SU By-Law 10 Appendix A for details on this.
+The Constitution must be approved by the Societies Executive Committee at the SU and ratified by your Club/Society’s members – see SU By-Law 10 Appendix A for details on this.

 Make sure that your Sports/Societies Coordinator in Student Activities receives a copy of your Constitution, as this is part of your agreement with the SU as set out in your Memorandum of Understanding.